affiliate disclosure

 Cloudways’s choice of provider could be a significant advantage in choosing a data center closer to your ideal audience.

-For instance, as of writing this line, Kinsta offers 37 data centers spread across the continents—North and South America, Asia, Africa, Europe, Australia, and the Middle East.
+For instance, as of this writing, Kinsta offers 37 data centers across the continents—North and South America, Asia, Africa, Europe, Australia, and the Middle East.
 Cloudways has over 65 data centers in more regions.
 More cloud providers simply means more data centers.

 While Kinsta runs on Google’s compute-optimized C2 and C3D virtual machines and hosts your site in a containerized environment, it uses SSD drives.
 Compared to Cloudways’ NVMe disc, SSD drives are considered slower, which is another advantage of Cloudways over Kinsta.